paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Process(node.Item);
 ```

+This
-In some ways, this is better because you are free to move the node without it being moved back to the recycle bin for you.
+is better because you are free to move the node without it being moved back to the recycle bin for you.

 #### Node Walking

 Sing to the melody of *Jive Walking*.
-Seriously, node walking is the best way of processing all or some of the items in a list.
+Node walking is the best way of processing all or some of the items in a list.

 ```c#
 var tasks = new LinkedList<Task> {